5 pets at RSPCA Essex who are searching for their forever homes

 - 5 poisonous plants that could harm your pets this Spring

-If you want to adopt Bluebell and Indie you can view their full profile here.
+If you want to adopt Lola and Otto you can view their full profile here.

-Bluebell and Indie are two cats who are looking to find a perfect new home together.
+Lola and Otto are two rabbits who share a "heartwarming" bond and are looking to find a new home together.

-They both have a sweet, loving nature and love to be in the company of people so their new owners should be available to give them all the time they need.
+Danaher Animal Home adds: "Just imagine the joy of watching them doze off together after a playful day or grooming each other with gentle affection.

-The RSPCA adds: "If you are looking for a pair of friendly and playful girls then these two might be the companions for you!"
+"Their companionship not only provides endless cuteness but also means they have built-in company and comfort, something every pet deserves."

 Comments: Our rules